 The short answer to this is “No”.

 There’s another point that needs to be made, however, about why this is a really really bad idea.
-If someone tells you they can turn around a VPAT or GPAT in that amount of time, RUN.
+If someone tells you they can turn around a VPAT in that amount of time, RUN.
 They are going to risk not only the contract but possibly a load more.

 - The information in the VPAT must be based on comprehensive review